.

 the

-on a stationary apparatus--a specially designed padded barrel, which simulates
+rider on a stationary apparatus--a specially designed padded barrel, which

-the horse’s body.
-This is where I fine tune the seat and legs to the correct
+simulates the horse’s body.
+This is where I fine tune the seat and legs to

-position.
-I adjust and evaluate the rider’s posting, turning and halt
+the correct position.
+I adjust and evaluate the rider’s posting, turning

 mechanics,